PedroOkawa/app-blockchain-mkt/README.md

 This application focus on using dynamic feature along with Hilt / Dagger2 to request Blockchain data.

 ## :package: Architecture organization
-The project is based on clean architecure with a clear separation among the Data, Domain and UI layers
+The project is based on a clean architecture with clear separation among the Data, Domain, and UI layers

 - app-blockchain-mkt
     - app
         - app (UI / Main)
-        - data (It is centralized data module to be used buy the other data layers)
+        - data (It is a centralized data module to be used by the other data layers)
     - charts
         - charts (UI)
         - data (Repository)